-Hypertension, hypercholesterolemia, diabetes mellitus, and smoking are known risk factors of cardiovascular disease frequently found in stroke patients.
+Hypertension, hypercholesterolemia, diabetes mellitus, and smoking are known risk factors of the cardiovascular disease frequently found in stroke patients.
 These underlie varied processes which ultimately result in atherosclerosis of large and small arteries.
 Atrial fibrillation is another significant risk factor, its frequency surpassing that of dyslipidemia among patients with ACA stroke in one study.

 Atherosclerosis is a primary cause of ischemic stroke.
 One clinical imaging study of anterior cerebral artery infarction mechanisms concluded that atherosclerotic disease-related stroke mechanisms in the ACA were similar to those associated with middle cerebral artery (MCA) atherosclerosis.
 Atherosclerotic large vessel disease frequently results in stroke secondary to either local branch occlusion by plaque, artery-to-artery embolism, and in situ thrombosis, with the latter considered as being the most prevalent in ACA infarction.
 Atherosclerosis is the most frequently reported etiology among studies in patients of Asian origin.